Battle of Olustee: Aftermath

 On the morning of February 22, as the Union forces were still retreating to Jacksonville, the 54th Massachusetts was ordered to countermarch back to Ten-Mile Station.
 The locomotive of a train carrying wounded Union soldiers had broken down, and the wounded were in danger of capture.
 When the 54th Massachusetts arrived, the men attached ropes to the engine and cars and manually pulled the train approximately three miles to Camp Finegan, where horses were secured to help pull the train.
 The train was then pulled by both men and horses to Jacksonville for a total distance of 10 miles (16 km).
 It took 42 hours to pull the train that distance.

 In the South, the battle was seen as a spirit-raising rout.
 One Georgia newspaper referred to Union forces as walking "forty miles over the most barren land of the South, frightening the salamanders and the gophers, and getting a terrible thrashing."
 The Confederate Congress even passed a resolution that officially thanked the rebel soldiers.

 Today, the battlefield is commemorated by the Olustee Battlefield Historic State Park, part of the Florida State Park system.
 The park is located within the Osceola National Forest on U.S. Route 90.
-The battlefield is partially protected as state park and part of the national forest.
+The battlefield is partially protected as a state park and part of the national forest.
 Part of it is privately held land on the south side of U.S. Route 90.
 However as of 2022 there is still no monument to the Union dead of this battle.